vogelito/glacierprotocol/_docs/overview/multi-signature-security.md

 ## What is Multisignature Security?

-To address these
-issues, Bitcoin provides a way to secure funds with a set of private keys, such that some of the keys (but not necessarily all) are required to withdraw funds.
-For example, you might secure your bitcoins with 3 keys but only need any 2 of those keys to withdraw funds.
+To address these issues, most cryptocurrency protocols provide a way to secure funds with a set of private keys, such that some of the keys (but not necessarily all) are required to withdraw funds.
+For example, you might secure your funds with 3 keys but only need any 2 of those keys to withdraw funds.
 (This example is known as a "2-of-3" withdrawal policy.)

-The keys are then stored in different locations, so someone who gets access to one key will not automatically have access to the others.
-Sometimes, a key is entrusted to the custody of another person, known as a "signatory."
+The keys are generated and controlled by different entities in different locations so someone who gets access to one key will not automatically have access to the others.
+Key custodians are called "signatories."

 This approach of using multiple keys is known as "multisignature security."
-The "signature" part of "multisignature" comes from the process of using a private key to access bitcoins, which is referred to as "signing a transaction."
+The "signature" part of "multisignature" comes from the process of using a private key to access funds, which is referred to as "signing a transaction."
 Multisignature security is analogous to a bank requiring signatures from multiple people (for example, any 2 of a company's 3 designated officers) to access funds in an account.